 The MBA for Professionals program began offering a Certificate in Data Science.

 On March 1, Willamette Law alumnus and Governor Jay Inslee JD’76, D–Wash., announced his candidacy for president of the United States with a platform centered on combating climate change.
 Jamal Raad ’08 served as Inslee’s campaign director.
-Islee suspended his campaign in August.
+Inslee suspended his campaign in August.

 Wall Street Journal/Times Higher Education College Rankings named Willamette eighth in the nation for best student and faculty interaction out of nearly 1,000 colleges and universities.
 U.S. News and World Report ranked Willamette the highest of Oregon's liberal arts schools.